Providing support and information

 - Shows signs of peripheral shutdown, eg pale or mottled skin, cold hands and feet.

-Several Palliative Care organisations have developed brochures about the dying process which can be useful when undertaking challenging conversations around dying and death.
+Palliative Care Australia has developed a brochure about the dying process which can be useful when undertaking challenging conversations around dying and death.

 - What are some of the issues experienced by families and carers in the following end-of-life care settings: